 Sometimes the headlines are ripped from the blurb of an international best-selling novel

-Take for instance the latest event generated from the election interference by the Russians scandal in the United States.
+Take for instance a recent event generated from the alleged electoral interference by the Russians in the United States.

 But in the first instance, how would it read?